bwat47/joplin-copy-as-html/README.md

 Optionally, you can enable the setting "Export as full HTML document".

 This will wrap the HTML fragment in a full HTML document with CSS styling.
-A default (minimal) css stylesheet is provided: STYLSHEETHERE.
-The default stylesheet is used if no custom stylesheet is provided and the "Export as full HTML document" setting is enabled.
+A default (minimal) css [stylesheet](https://github.com/bwat47/joplin-copy-as-html/blob/main/src/defaultStylesheet.ts) is provided.
+The default stylesheet is only used if no custom stylesheet is provided and the "Export as full HTML document" setting is enabled.

 To use your own stylesheet, create a file called `copy-as-html-user.css` in your Joplin profile directory.
 To locate your Joplin profile directory, open Joplin and click Help | Open profile directory.